kubeshop/testkube-docs/docs/testkube-pro/articles/organization-management.md

 (You can also create new organizations from this menu).

-The following tabs are available for managing an Organisation.
+The following tabs are available for managing an Organization.

 ## Environments